asheeshcric/krishisathi/README.md

 # KrishiSathi

 A web portal for farmers integrated with ML and IoT to analyze daily crops and their growth.
 The main purpose of initiating this undertaking for my "Final Year Project" was to get an insight on the integration of hardware, software and AI (learning).

+Project Report available at [KrishiSathi Docs](https://github.com/asheeshcric/krishisathi/tree/master/Project%20Report)

 ## Description